RocketChat/docs-old/resources/frequently-asked-questions/ldap-faq.md

 <summary>Why is Identity Management (and authentication/authorization services) important?</summary>

-The ability to integrate with your organization’s user directory service is important for keeping your users’ access up to date at all times.
+The ability to integrate with your organizationÃÂ¢ÃÂÃÂs user directory service is important for keeping your usersÃÂ¢ÃÂÃÂ access up to date at all times.
 For example, when someone joins your organization their Rocket user can be created automatically, and when they leave their user can be promptly deactivated.
 This becomes more important with scale, the greater the count of users.

 </details>